 R406.6.1 Compliance software tools.
-Documentation verifying that the methods and accuracy of the compliance software tools conform to the provisions of this section shall be provided to the code official or other authority having jurisdiction.
+Documentation verifying that the methods and accuracy of the compliance software tools conform to the provisions of this section shall be provided to the code official or other authority having jurisdiction, where one exists,.